Many courses at the University of Portsmouth let you do a year’s work placement, short-term placements, or a self-employed placement.

 - Gives you exciting new experiences – especially if you choose to live in another city or country.

-- Gives you an experience of your chosen industry so you can make informed decisions about your future career path.
+- Gives you an experience in your chosen industry so you can make informed decisions about your future career path.

 - Gives you the ability to talk more authoritatively about your experiences during future job interviews.